hanskellner/Fusion360Voronoi/README.md

 More information about the algorithm on [Wikipedia](https://en.wikipedia.org/wiki/Lloyd%27s_algorithm).

-## Video Screencast
+## Video Tutorials

+There are a bunch of really well done tutorial videos on YouTube.

-Please view the following screencast to see the Voronoi add-in in use:
+There's also the following screencast to see the Voronoi add-in in use:

 https://knowledge.autodesk.com/community/screencast/f3736c33-f135-481e-8d82-4a6fa9a56cd6